ercenurunal/ercenurunal.github.io/papers.md

 ## Journal Articles

+* Tınaz, B. & **Ünal, E.** (in press).
+Development of event segmentation in language and cognition: Evidence from dwell times and eye movements. *Cognitive Science*.

 * Karadöller, D.Z., **Ünal, E.**, Sümer, B., Özer, D., Özyürek, A. (2026).
 [Gesture as a mechanism of change in the interface between spatial language and cognitive development.](/papers/KUSOO2026CD.pdf) *Cognitive Development*, *78*, Article 101694.

 * **Ünal, E.**, Karadöller, D.Z., & Özyürek, A. (2026).
 [Children sustain their attention on spatial scenes when planning to describe spatial relations multimodally in speech and gesture.](/papers/UKO2026DevSci.pdf) *Developmental Science*, *29*(2), Article e70128.